acediatic/DEVS-Hackathon-SSO/README.md

 # DEVS Hackathon 2021 SSO

-A utility allowing participants at the 2021 DEVS Hackathon to sign into and out of the Grid AKL.
+A utility built over 24 hours (mini hackathon!) allowing participants at the 2021 DEVS Hackathon to sign into and out of the Grid AKL.

-Adapted from a template by [Gill Kyle](https://github.com/gillkyle/gatsby-starter-landing-page).
+Front-end adapted from a minimal template by [Gill Kyle](https://github.com/gillkyle/gatsby-starter-landing-page).

 ## Tech Stack